MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Method

-Hand movement patterns and their corresponding activity classifications may vary significantly across different users, even for the same activity.
-This inter-user variability can lead to misaligned confidence estimates in the classifier's predictions.
-To improve generalization accuracy and ensure that the predicted probabilities $\mathbf{p}$ better reflect the true likelihoods for individual users, Platt Scaling~\cite{niculescu2005predicting} is applied as a post-processing calibration method.
+Hand motion patterns and their corresponding activity classifications may vary significantly across users, even for the same activity.
+This inter-user variability can lead to misaligned confidence estimates in the classifier predictions.
+To improve accuracy and ensure that the predicted probabilities \(\mathbf{p}\) better reflect user-specific likelihoods, optional Platt scaling~\cite{niculescu2005predicting} is applied as a post-processing calibration method.

 The softmax outputs of the classifier often exhibit overconfidence, particularly when adapting to new users with limited data.
-Platt Scaling addresses this by fitting a logistic regression model to the logits $\mathbf{z} = h(\mathbf{f}^{\text{max}})$ using a small set of held-out calibrations.
-The calibrated probabilities $\mathbf{q}$ are computed for each class $c \in \{1,\dots,C\}$ (where $C$ is the total number of activity classes) as:
+Logit calibration addresses this by fitting a logistic regression model to the logits \(\mathbf{z} = h(\mathbf{f}^{\text{max}})\) using a small set of held-out calibration samples.
+The calibrated probabilities \(\mathbf{q}\) are computed for each class \(c \in \{1,\dots,C\}\), where \(C\) is the total number of activity classes, as

+where \(\mathbf{w}_c\) and \(b_c\) are the class-specific logistic-regression weight vector and bias for class \(c\), respectively.
+Equivalently, this can be written as

-where $T$ is a temperature parameter and $\mathbf{b}$ is a class-specific bias vector, both optimized to minimize the negative log likelihood on the calibration data.
-Unlike temperature scaling, which uses a single global $T$, Platt Scaling's per-class parameters allow for finer adjustments to the decision boundaries, potentially improving both calibration and prediction accuracy for underrepresented classes.
-This calibration process preserves the hierarchical feature extraction of the model (via $g_k(\cdot)$ and $h(\cdot)$) while aligning its confidence estimates with empirical frequencies.
+where \(\mathbf{W}\in\mathbb{R}^{C\times C}\) and \(\mathbf{b}\in\mathbb{R}^{C}\) are optimized to minimize the negative log likelihood on the calibration data.
+Unlike temperature scaling, which uses a single global temperature parameter, logit calibration's class-specific parameters allow for finer adjustments to the decision boundaries, potentially improving both calibration and prediction accuracy for underrepresented classes.
+This calibration process preserves the hierarchical feature extraction of the model, via \(g_k(\cdot)\) and \(h(\cdot)\), while aligning its confidence estimates with empirical frequencies.